MigleSur/Pactyper/README.md

 ## General information

 All the code is in the Snakefile and is written in snakemake.
+Snakefile_non_computerome should be used by users which are not using [Computerome](https://www.computerome.dk/) to run the pipeline.

 The pipeline takes (1) a fastq file of genome of interest and (2) a core genome fasta file as input and outputs: